testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/android-apps/overview.md

 ---
 title: "Recording Test Steps with Recorder for Android: An Overview"
-metadesc: "How to record test steps using Testsigma’s Recorder for android."
+meta_desc: "How to record test steps using Testsigma’s Recorder for android."
 order: 4.521
 page_id: "Recording Test Steps with Recorder for Android: An Overview"
 warning: false